reliv/zf-config-factories/README.md

 In large apps with many modules and services:
 * This method is faster than factory classes because because your app doesn't need to instantiate a factory for each service at runtime.
-* This method is MUCH faster than factory closures because all factory closures are parsed each time ZF2 handles a request.
+* This method is MUCH faster than factory closures because all factory closures are parsed each time ZF2 handles a request, even unused ones!

 Example of constructor injection with the service name being the same as its class name:
 ```php